MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMOperatingSystemInstaller.md

 ```

 ## DESCRIPTION
-The **Set-CMOperatingSystemInstaller** cmdlet changes configuration settings of one or more operating system installers in Microsoft System Center Configuration Manager.
+The **Set-CMOperatingSystemInstaller** cmdlet changes configuration settings of one or more operating system installers in Configuration Manager.
-An operating system installer is an installation package that contains all the files that System Center Configuration Manager needs to install a Windows operating system on a reference computer.
+An operating system installer is an installation package that contains all the files that Configuration Manager needs to install a Windows operating system on a reference computer.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.